 The amount of tea required for health benefits varies greatly among studies.
 Drinking a minimum of three to five cups of green tea per day seems to work well, but the optimal amount may vary from one person to the next.

 How to brew that perfect cup of green tea?

 Producing that perfect cup of green tea is quite a tricky process.
 If not prepared properly, those same polyphenols that provide the health benefits can also ruin the flavor, making the tea taste taste “grassy.”

 When making green tea, it’s particularly important not to over-brew it as it alters the taste.
 In general, it is a good practice to follow the instructions specific to that brand.
 But here are some general instructions that you can follow while making green tea.

-- Use one tea bag, or 2–4 grams of tea (or one or two teaspoons), per cup.
+- 2–4 grams of loose leaf tea (or one or two teaspoons), per cup.